VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/quickstart.md

      <img src="quick_start_restore_password_message.png" width="800">
    </p>

-1. Follow the instruction sent to your email in order to gain access to your VictoriaMetrics cloud account:
+1. Follow the instructions sent to your email in order to get access to your Managed VictoriaMetrics account:
    <p>
      <img src="quick_start_restore_password_email.png" width="800">
    </p>

 1. Navigate to the Profile page by clicking the corresponding link in the top right corner:
    <p>
      <img src="quick_start_restore_password_profile_click.png" width="800">
    </p>

-1. Enter new password at the Profile page and press `Save` button:
+1. Enter a new password on the Profile page and press `Save`:
    <p>
      <img src="quick_start_restore_password_profile_fields.png" width="800">
    </p>

-## Creating deployment
+## Creating deployments

-Deployments is a page where user can list and manage VictoriaMetrics deployments.
+On the [Deployments](https://cloud.victoriametrics.com/deployments?utm_source=website&utm_campaign=docs_quickstart) page you will see a list of your existing deployments and will be able to manage them.

-To create a deployment click on the button `Create Deployment` button or `link` in the message:
+To create a deployment click on the button `Create Deployment` button:

 <p>
   <img src="create_deployment_start.png" width="800">
 </p>

-In the opened form, choose parameters of the new deployment such as:
+On the opened screen, choose parameters of your new deployment:

-* `Deployment type` from preset single or cluster deployments;
+* `Deployment type`
+  * Single - for affordable, performant single-node deployments;
+  * Cluster - for highly available and multi-tenant deployments;
-* `Region` where deployment should run;
+* `Region` – AWS region where deployment will run;
 * Desired `storage capacity` for storing metrics (you always can expand disk size later);
 * `Retention` period for stored metrics.
-* `Size` of your deployment
+* `Size` of your deployment [based on your needs](https://docs.victoriametrics.com/guides/understand-your-setup-size.html)

 <p>
   <img src="create_deployment_form.png" width="800">
 </p>

-When all parameters are entered, click on the `Create` button, and deployment will be created
+When all parameters are configured, click on the `Create` button, and deployment will be created.

 Once created, deployment will remain for a short period of time in `PROVISIONING` status while the hardware spins-up, just wait for a couple of minutes and reload the page.
-You'll also be notified via email once provisioning is finished:
+You'll also be notified via email once your deployment is ready to use:

 <p>
   <img src="create_deployment_created.png" width="800">